jdrestre/monty/README.md

 clear_stack.c|stack cleaning
-pop.c|function that removes the top element of the stack pint.c|function that prints the value at the top of the stack, followed by a new line
+pop.c|function that removes the top element of the stack pint.c|function that prints the value at the top of the stack, followed by a new line swap.c|function the opcode swaps the top two elements of stack